python-discord/meta/CONTRIBUTING.md

     * One option is to fork the other contributor's repository and submit your changes to their branch with your own pull request.
 We suggest following these guidelines when interacting with their repository as well.
     * The author(s) of inactive PRs and claimed issues will be be pinged after a week of inactivity for an update.
 Continued inactivity may result in the issue being released back to the community and/or PR closure.
 8. **Work as a team** and collaborate wherever possible.
 Keep things friendly and help each other out - these are shared projects and nobody likes to have their feet trodden on.
-9. **Internal projects are internal**.
-As a contributor, you have access to information that the rest of the server does not.
-With this trust comes responsibility - do not release any information you have learned as a result of your contributor position.
-We are very strict about announcing things at specific times, and many staff members will not appreciate a disruption of the announcement schedule.
-10. All static content, such as images or audio, **must be licensed for open public use**.
+9. All static content, such as images or audio, **must be licensed for open public use**.
     * Static content must be hosted by a service designed to do so.
 Failing to do so is known as "leeching" and is frowned upon, as it generates extra bandwidth costs to the host without providing benefit.
 It would be best if appropriately licensed content is added to the repository itself so it can be served by PyDis' infrastructure.

 Above all, the needs of our community should come before the wants of an individual.
 Work together, build solutions to problems and try to do so in a way that people can learn from easily.
-Abuse of our trust may result in the loss of your Contributor role, especially in relation to Rule 9.
+Abuse of our trust may result in the loss of your Contributor role.

 ## Changes to this Arrangement